-The GMAT consists of four separately timed sections.
-The first section consists of an analytical writing task, also known as Analytical Writing Assessment (AWA).
-The second section is known as the Integrated Reasoning section, which was introduced in early June 2012, in replacement of a second essay originally in the AWA section.
-The remaining two sections (Quantitative and Verbal) consist of multiple-choice questions delivered in a computer-adaptive format.
-Questions in these sections are dynamically selected as you take the test to stay commensurate with your ability level.
+The test is delivered in a computer-adaptive format.
+Questions are dynamically selected as you take the test to stay commensurate with your ability level.
 Therefore, your test will be unique.
 Just one question is shown on the screen at a given time.
 It is impossible to skip a question or go back to a prior question.
 Each problem needs to be answered before the next question.

 Your GMAT score is an important part of your overall application.

-In both the Verbal and the Quantitative sections, everyone starts out with an average difficulty level.
+In all three sections of the GMAT Focus exam, everyone starts out with an average difficulty level.
 The difficulty of subsequent questions then increases or decreases based on the correct or incorrect answers a person submits in the test.
 For each correct answer you give, you are given a harder question for each subsequent question and for each incorrect answer you are given an easier question.
 This process will continue until you finish the section, at which point the computer will have an accurate assessment of your ability level in that subject area.

 Your score is determined by three factors: